Document with error icon and retry arrow on dark navy background

 Stop fighting with failed faxes

-FaxDrop retries automatically, gives you real-time delivery status, and sends confirmation when your fax goes through.
+FaxDrop gives each fax a status page with the latest available update.
 Two free faxes per month, no signup required.

 Send a Fax Free